aliisakroe/pic/README.md

 When the user has narrowed down to the final photo the user can share the photo to Facebook, Twitter, mail or messenger.

+Video showing working app will go here:
 ![alt tag](https://raw.github.com/username/projectname/branch/path/to/video.mov)
+For now, it can be downloaded from the above files video.mov, if you wish to see the working project.

 Enjoy!